ircmaxell/php-c-parser/README.md

 $ast = $parser->parse('path/to/file', $context);
 ```

-And that's all there is to it (until it is workting that is...)...
+And that's all there is to it (until it is working that is...)...

 ## Generating AST from clang